blackchip-org/zc/doc/stack.md

     ( x:Float y1:Float -- x:Float y2:Float )

 A suffix of `*` is used when the parameter consumes the remaining elements of the stack. if any.
-For example, the stack notation for the `sum` operation is:
+For example, the stack notation for the `sum` operation for `Decimal` values is:

-    ( T* -- T )
+    ( Decimal* -- Decimal )

 A `...` is a placeholder for all other items in the stack.
+Notation to clear the entire stack is:

+    ( ... -- )